ducktalez/plagih/README.md

 - (example available)

-## Python 3.7 packages
+## Python 3.8 packages

-Anaconda 3.7 (2020.2) with conda packages.
-Some packages are only available in pip though.
-todo: save this as requirements
+I am using Anaconda.
+Some packages are only available in pip though. save this as requirements

 Conda packages:
 pathlib